 As you know, we’re pretty high on the Roth IRA here at RothIRA.com: We deem it one of the best retirement account options available in the United States.
-However, as much as we would like to recommend you dedicate absolutely 100% of your investment mix to it, even we admit it may not be the best option for everyone.
+However, as much as we would like to recommend you dedicate absolutely 100 percent of your investment mix to it, even we admit it may not be the best option for everyone.
 You might be unable to fully fund an account due to the income limits.
-Or there might be a good chance that tax rates or your tax bracket will be substantially lower in the future, when you retire, which means you’ll lose money and will have paid Uncle Sam more than you had to by contributing after-tax dollars now to the Roth now.
+Or there might be a good chance that tax rates or your tax bracket will be substantially lower in the future, when you retire, which means you’ll lose money and will have paid Uncle Sam more than you had to by contributing after-tax dollars now to the Roth.
 So let’s look at some alternatives to Roth IRAs: 401(k)s and Roth 401(k)s.

 Roth IRAs vs 401(k)s